The Eventbrite Tickets plugin allows us to quickly create events on your WordPress site and associate them with tickets over on Eventbrite.com.

 Do also note that your Eventbrite imports will obey the Event Update Authority settings.

-If you need to remove authorization from Eventbrite.com, visit Events → Settings → APIs and select the “Remove Authorization” button.
+If you need to remove authorization from Eventbrite.com, visit Events → Settings → Integrations and select the “Remove Authorization” button.
 You should see the following message:

 Success!
 You have deauthorized your Eventbrite Application Key.